 The DT 1990 PRO comes with a 4.2ft – 16.4ft coiled cable and a 9.8ft straight cable.
 Each has a mini XLR (3-pin) connector which inserts into the headphone for superior connection and ensures the cable won’t pull out unless you physically release them.

-The DT 1990 PRO is a 250-ohm headphone so will require a professional audio interface or sound card to drive the headphones efficiently.
+The DT 1990 PRO is a 250-ohm headphone so it will require a professional audio interface or sound card to drive the headphones efficiently.

 With your DT 1990 PRO, you also receive two sets of ear pads.
-The headphones come fitted with the neutral ear pads which deliver a sound as the manufacturer intended, while the second pair is what Beyerdynamic call – the analytical pads.
+The headphones come fitted with the neutral ear pads, which deliver a sound as the manufacturer intended, while the second pair is what Beyerdynamic calls – the analytical pads.

 Beyerdynamic DT 1990 PRO Studio Reference Headphones Conclusion